-UK approves use of 2nd COVID-19 vaccine that is simpler
+UK approves use of 2nd COVID-19 vaccine with easier storage

 In addition to the Serum Institute, AstraZeneca also has deals with vaccine makers in Brazil, South Africa and China to make the Oxford-developed vaccine for use in developing countries.

-AP medical writer Maria Cheng in Toronto and AP correspondents Jill Lawless in London and Mike Corder in The Hague, Netherlands, contributed reporting.
+Corder reported from The Hague, Netherlands.
+AP medical writer Maria Cheng in Toronto and AP correspondent Jill Lawless in London contributed reporting.